proxyclick/interview-wifi-credentials/README.md

 Please write the function in `sender.ts` that will call the `EmailSender.sendEmail()` function.
 If `sendEmail()` throws an error, it should retry 4 times with 10min interval, then stop retrying while logging an error message.
+Please write the unit tests for this function

 ## Part 3